 Although we can build very small antennas with very good bandwidth, there is one very important concept that must be emphasized - the laws of Mother Nature.
-The antenna can not radiate at low angles unless the center is about 1/4 wavelengths above ground, or a multiple of odd quarter wavelengths, with a null along the horizon when the antenna is 1/2 wavelength above ground.
-1/4 wavelength at 14 MHz is 17.5 feet.
+The antenna can not radiate at low angles unless the center is about $\frac{1}{4}$ wavelengths above ground, or a multiple of odd quarter wavelengths, with a null along the horizon when the antenna is $\frac{1}{2}$ wavelengths above ground. $\frac{1}{4}$ wavelength at 14 MHz is 17.5 feet.
 Any value between 12 and 20 feet is good.

-A 20-METER DIPOLE:
+A 20 METER DIPOLE:

-Now we will design and construct a very real, very practical, and very compact 20-meter antenna.
+Now we will design and construct a very real and very practical 20-meter antenna.
 This antenna can be scaled to other frequencies.
 For this antenna, purchase a piece of plastic pipe that has an outside diameter of about 1-inch.
 The pipe is for water, thus the pipe will be specified as an inside dimension.
-1/4 inch pipe will have an OD of about 1-inch.
+3/4 inch pipe will have an OD of about 1-inch.

 Step 1.
-Wrap the pipe with aluminum foil, copper, or other conductive material to make 2 elements spaced the diameter of the pipe.
-You can put glue on the plastic pipe or wrap the foil or metal with either clear tape or scotch tape.
+Wrap the pipe with aluminum foil, copper, or other conductive material to make 2 six inch long elements spaced the diameter of the pipe.
+You can put glue on the pipe or wrap the foil or metal with either clear tape or scotch tape.
 We had some thin sheet copper, and that is what you see in the photograph.
-You can also use copper pipe for the elements and separate them with a plastic spacer available at the plumbing store.

 Step 2.
 Measure the capacity between the elements.
-Ours has a value of about seven pFd.
+Ours has a value of about 7 pFd.
+Because the displacement current adds inductance, the effective capacity is multiplied by 1.4.

-Step 3. - Since we do not currently have an equation to predict the value of radiation resistance, from experiments I can tell you it will be about 30 ohms.
+Step 3. - Since we do not currently have an equation to predict the value of radiation resistance, we will begin an experiment with a value of 30 ohms.
+Later we will determine the exact value.

 Step 4.
 Now we have the necessary information to calculate the network values.
-Use the programs suggested previously.
-The network values are as follows:
+They are as follows:

-$\cdot$ C1 = 225 pFd and must handle a current of 1.4 amps at 71 volts RMS for 100 watt transmitters.
+• C1 = 225 pFd and must handle a current of 1.4 amps at 71 volts RMS for 100 watt transmitters.

-$\cdot$ C2 = 291 pFd and must handle a current of 3.4 amps at 133 volts RMS for 100 watt transmitters
+• C2 = 291 pFd and must handle a current of 3.4 amps at 133 volts RMS for 100 watt transmitters

 Buy, beg or steal the necessary capacitors.
 Beware of the current rating for the power you operate with.
 Any capacitor will work for QRP.
 Mica compression trimmers are good for any power thru 100 watts.
+Those old AM Broadcast variables in the junk box will do.

-$\cdot$ L1 = 0.92 uHy.
-This translates to 2.5 turns on #16 wire around the plastic pipe.
+• L1 = 1.04 uHy.
+This translates to 9.25 turns on #14 wire around the plastic pipe.
 See the photograph for detail.
+L1 is the sum of 0.28 uHy from the L network and 0.74 uHy as the input L of the T network.

-$\cdot$ L2 = 13.61 uHy.
-This translates to 21 turns of #16 wire around the plastic pipe plus 4 turns between the antenna elements.
-Space L2 about one diameter below the lower cylinder.
-Due to capacity between the coil and the elements, closer spacing will effectively place capacity across the antenna and thus reduce the bandwidth.
+• L2 = 12.9 uHy.
+This translates to 32 turns of #14 wire around the plastic pipe plus 4 turns between the antenna elements.
+Space the lower coil about 1 diameter below the lower cylinder.